About the original

 Aly works from a studio near Belfast which is conducive to her family life with her husband and their three young boys.

-Her practice is influenced heavily by her own childhood memories of growing up in a smallholding in the Irish countryside.
+Her own childhood memories heavily influence her practice of growing up in a small town in the Irish countryside.

-Aly was awarded a first class honours degree and a distinction in her Masters in Fine Art which she completed following her degree.
-Specializing in Acrylic, oil and Mixed Media Aly has a love for creating stunning vibrant paintings.
+Specializing in Acrylic, Oil, and Mixed Media.
+Aly has a love for creating stunning vibrant paintings.
 Along with a love of monochrome and simple sketches.

-Find me on Instagram, Facebook, Twitter and LinkedIn
+Find Aly on Instagram, Facebook, Twitter and LinkedIn

 I use art in all it’s mediums to express my love for the “everyday”.
-Coffee cups, familiar landmarks, colour associations.
-All of these, I believe, contribute to what is known as our “everyday”.
+Coffee cups, familiar landmarks, colour associations. ”.
 Not only do I love drawing them, I think they are worth placing importance on.